couchbase/indexing/secondary/docs/design/markdown/terminology.md

 **Local indexer recovery** - When a participating indexer-node, that maintains a subset of index data crashes it will try to independently recover from its persistent snapshot and rejoin with rest of the system.
 Other crashes can also happen in secondary cluster.
-When a stateless component like projector or router crashes, they are restarted by monitor program and acquire the system state from index-manager.
+When a stateless component like projector router crashes, they are restarted by monitor program and acquire the system state from index-manager.
 If master index-manager crashes, a new master is elected from other instances of it.

 **Forward Index** - Main persistence structure for secondary index.
 This typically has the format of <secondary_key, docid> and allows lookup/scan queries based on the